Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/TypeScript Assessment Solutions/README.md

 <!-- End Here -->

 <!-- Extra Questions Start From Here -->
-**Question: 26** Which of the following line/lines will lead to the compilation error/errors?
+**Question 26:** Which of the following line/lines will lead to the compilation error/errors?

 ```typescript
 var a: [string, number];